ad-si/adriansieber-com/_drafts/parsing_and_processing_of_mesh_3d_models.md

 [http://caniuse.com/#search=file%20api]

-Traditionally, a working file-upload component consists of a upload button which prompts the user to select files and a script which handles those specified.
+Traditionally, a working file-upload component consists of an upload button which prompts the user to select files and a script which handles those specified.

 The minimal implementation looks like this: